-The term Alternative Medicine means any form of medicine that is outside the mainstream of western or conventional medicine.
-The complementary & alternative medicine market is expected to generate a revenue of USD 196.87 billion by 2025.
+The term Alternative Medicine implies any type of medication that is outside the standard of western or customary drug.
+The corresponding and Alternative drug showcase is relied upon to create income of USD 196.87 billion by 2025.

 Alternative treatments include diet and exercise, chemicals, herbs, devices, and manual procedures.
 These are not part of the science-based healthcare system, but these are having healing effects as scientific medicine alternative treatments are complimentary methods that improves the efficacy of the treatment.
 Evidences show that certain complementary therapies can help to control some symptoms of cancer and treatment side effects.